learn-co-students/cs-application-backing-with-redis-lab-dumbo-web-080519/README.md

         String value = jedis.hget("myhash", "word1");
 ```

+This example creates a Hash named `myhash` that contains one entry.

-In this example, the value we want to store is an `Integer`, so we have to convert it to a `String`.
+The value it stores is an `Integer`, so we have to convert it to a `String`.
 When we look up the value using `jedis.hget`, the result is a `String`.

 Working with Redis hashes can be confusing, because we use a key to identify which hash we want, and then another key to identify a value in the hash.
 In the context of Redis, the second key is called a "field", which might help keep things straight.
-So a "key" identifies a particular hash, and then a "field" identifies a value in the hash.
+So a "key" like `myhash` identifies a particular hash, and then a "field" like `word1` identifies a value in the hash.

 For many applications, the values in a Redis hash are integers, so Redis provides a few special methods, like `hincrby`, that treat the values as integers: